Yes, you too might be convinced that the wood called purple heart is dyed to get that vivid color. Or maybe that it’s not a wood at all.

 The wood is hard, heavy and can be pretty rough on tools.
 Sometimes it may be difficult to work due to hardness and a tendency to splinter when routing, chip when planing, or burn when sawing.
 If your project calls for screws in the joinery, take precaution by pre-drilling the holes.
 On the upside, purple heart glues easily, polishes well, and brings a nice wow factor to the finished project.

 There is a high degree of variability in cutting characteristics, depending on the piece of wood or possibly the exact species of Peltogyne.
 Some wood seems to be relatively soft and easy to cut while other wood is so hard it burns.
 Watch for burning while routing as it is pretty easy to burn if your cutter is dull or you’re going too slow.
 Burn marks are pretty difficult to remove.
 Watch carefully the grain direction when planing boards that show an interlocking grain.
 It has a nasty habit of tearing out when you least expect it.
 One summer my brother, during his college days, worked down in Guyana on some volunteer construction projects.
 He came back telling us how purple heart was the standard framing lumber they used.
 Even though they employed green lumber (un-dried) they still bent three nails for every one that made it through.

 Turners tend to love working with purple heart, especially with sharp chisels as it can come to a beautiful sheen.
 And despite its hardness and shop hardships, it’ll always come out looking incredible, like that dramatic art-deco chair built by Matt Sandoval at the top.

 Wood Conversations.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.

 Feel free to comment below!
 Have you used purple heart?
 What are your impressions on the wood?